 The Marriott Bonvoy® American Express®* Card is one of the best travel cards in Canada, hands-down.
 It comes with an exceptional welcome bonus of up to 75,000 points (required spend: $3,000, conditions apply), an additional free hotel night every year after the first year, and an impressive travel insurance policy to keep you and your belongings safe and secure.

 With an annual fee of just $120, this card pays for itself several times over, even for infrequent travelers.
-Even if you plan to spend just one night per year in a hotel, the Marriott Bonvoy™ Amex Card for Canadians is a no-brainer.
+Even if you plan to spend just one night per year in a hotel, the Marriott Bonvoy Card provides excellent value year after year.

 A few reasons.
-For starters, its 60,000 welcome points bonus is a seriously impressive one.
-On top of that, the Marriott Bonvoy™ platform is one of the most flexible travel rewards programs out there, right up there with Amex Membership Rewards Points.
+For starters, its 75,000 points welcome bonus is seriously impressive.
+On top of that, the Marriott Bonvoy program is one of the most flexible travel rewards programs out there, right up there with American Express' own Membership Rewards points program.

 But the card isn’t only good for hotels—it offers plenty of benefits for those who want to fly, too.
-Whether it’s buying a flight with your points or staying covered with the card’s travel insurance, there’s a lot you’ll learn to love about the Marriott Bonvoy™ Amex Card for Canadians.
+Whether it’s buying a flight with your points or staying covered with the card’s travel insurance, there’s a lot you’ll learn to love about the Marriott Bonvoy Card.

-|Welcome Bonus Points||60,000|
+|Welcome Bonus Points||75,000|

-|Marriott Bonvoy™ Points Earned Per $1 Spent At Marriott Properties||5|
+|Marriott Bonvoy® Points Earned Per $1 Spent At Marriott Properties||5|

-|Marriott Bonvoy™ Points Earned Per $1 Spent On All Other Card Purchases||2|
+|Marriott Bonvoy Points Earned Per $1 Spent On All Other Card Purchases||2|

 |Free Night Award||✔|

-|Marriott Bonvoy™ Silver Elite Status||✔|
+|Marriott Bonvoy® Silver Elite Status||✔|